Ordesa National Park and Monte Perdido

 We will provide you with all the necessary equipment.
 You have to bring a bathing suit, sneakers or boots, and the will to have fun.
 Contact us, and we will advise you on the most suitable canyoning activity for you concerning up to your level and expectations.

-Some of the canyons for this level are Viandico’s Canyon, Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.
+Some of the canyons for this level are Viandico’s Canyon, the Canyon of Las Gloces, Furco’s Canyon, Mirabal’s Canyon, Barrosa’s Canyon, Yesa’s Canyon, Trigoniero’s Canyon, etc. More information: Canyoning was first done by speleologists and then by mountain climbers.

 Many people also practise these days canyoning without a particular preference for mountain sports.